‘Where’s the crowd?’: Fans deride empty stadium at World Cup opening match

 During the first few innings of the England vs New Zealand match, a few hundred fans from both participating countries could be seen in the stands.

-Board of Control for Cricket in India (BCCI) President Jay Shah took it upon himself to fill up at least one more seat when he was shown seated in the stands amidst some cheering and confused-looking fans in the middle of England’s innings.
+Board of Control for Cricket in India (BCCI) secretary Jay Shah took it upon himself to fill up at least one more seat when he was shown seated in the stands amidst some cheering and confused-looking fans in the middle of England’s innings.

 As the match went on, local fans began filling up some seats, but the attendance was nowhere close to being at even half capacity.